 The inspiration behind the challenge is simple: To get as many people as possible to commit this summer to spending 100 hours unplugged, outdoors and together as a family, however people choose to define that.

 One hundred hours is just about four days.
-It’s a long weekend, two separate weekends, or perhaps every Saturday in June.
+It’s a long weekend family road trip, two separate weekends, or perhaps every Saturday in June.
 And whether families regularly unplug, slightly reduce screen time, or hardly ever unplug together, it’s totally doable.
 In setting out to launch this campaign, that’s what O.A.R.S. envisioned—a challenge that wasn’t completely out of reach for the average person.
 “Because with such alarming statistics on technology use, and the ever-growing data behind the benefits of time spent outdoors, it’s clear that every single person, especially kids, could use a nature break,” according to Markle.

 “At its core, this is about future generations and leaving a legacy—and having some fun while we do it.
 It’s up to all of us to ensure that our kids and our grandkids grow up knowing wild places, wild rivers and that they develop a strong spirit of adventure—and it starts with cutting the screen time cord every once in a while and heading outside,” Markle said.

 Learn more and take the challenge at www.100HoursUnplugged.com.